PratapMalladi/Sentimental-Analysis/README.md

 Authentication:

 In order to fetch tweets through Twitter API, one needs to register an App through their twitter account.
 Follow these steps for the same:
-Open this link and click the button: ‘Create New App’ Fill the application details.
+Open the relevant link and click the button: ‘Create New App’ Fill the application details.
 You can leave the callback url field empty.
 Once the app is created, you will be redirected to the app page.
 Open the ‘Keys and Access Tokens’ tab.
 Copy ‘Consumer Key’, ‘Consumer Secret’, ‘Access token’ and ‘Access Token Secret’

-##Code Can't be disclosed as part of the legalities involoved, only very high level presentation is shared and available research papers on the Business problem context because I feel working in data science and machine learning is an exciting and challenging field.
+##Code Can't be disclosed as part of the legalities involved, only high level presentation is shared and available research papers on the Business problem context because I feel working in data science and machine learning is an exciting and challenging field.
 New techniques and tools are constantly percolating and honestly, it can feel overwhelming.
 Many of these new developments are found and first revealed in academic research articles.
 Extracting knowledge from these articles is difficult because the intended audience of these papers tend to be other researchers.
 Yet in order to stay current reading papers is an essential skill — luckily one that can be improved with diligence and practice.